-The Community and College Connections initiative is embedded within the UBEOC's program offerings and is established to strengthen the participation and movement of UBEOC-eligible students toward college enrollment and retention.
-Community and College Connections staff is located within UBEOC's Office of College and Career Advancement.
+The Community and College Connections initiative is embedded within the Buffalo Educational Opportunity Center's program offerings and is established to strengthen the participation and movement of eligible students toward college enrollment and retention.

 Community and College Connections conducts college survival skills workshops and courses for UBEOC students to broaden their knowledge and improve their prospects of success at the higher education level.

 Students receive guidance, advisement, counseling, and direct assistance on a wide range of topics to build their preparedness to transition into a higher education setting.
 Individuals can expect to receive services that include:

 College-interested individuals from the community who need assistance will receive the same no-cost services UBEOC students receive.
 Contact UBEOC's Office of College and Career Advancement at 645-1910 to speak with staff.
 Individuals can also contact staff at via email at firstname.lastname@example.org.

 We know many of you have questions about various topics in your journey toward college enrollment and success.
 Click on any of the questions below to receive additional information.